PotLock/bento-dotfun/README.md

 | **Components**           | `> [classes] Content ...`                     | -                                                       | Adds styles to nested structures for reusable components.|
 | **External Markdown**    | `~mkd(url="URL") Fallback Content ~`          | `~📄(url="URL") Fallback Content ~`                     | Fetches and renders external Markdown.                   |

+---

+This updated guide now includes the **Features Summary** with icon-based syntax, providing a clear and visual distinction for each component type.